Skip to content

 3. Renderer Head (headContent in entry-server.tsx)

-• Converts meta and (optionally) data into actual HTML tags.
+• Converts meta, (optionally) data, and (when the route declares attr.head) headData into actual HTML tags.

 • Can enrich or override route meta.